-The City of Selkirk presents Canada Day at the Selkirk Waterfront on Saturday, July 1.
+The City of Selkirk presents Canada Day at the Selkirk Waterfront on July 1, 2024.

 The day will include cultural programming along with live entertainment a market and of course, food vendors and the best fireworks display in the Interlake.
-The itinerary will be continuously updated.

 The free event will take place outdoors (weather permitting) so please bring a lawn chair.